riQQ/Local-NLP-Backend/README.md

 |:----------|:---|
 ACCESS_COARSE_LOCATION|Allows backend to determine which cell towers your phone detects.
 ACCESS_FINE_LOCATION|Allows backend to determine which WiFis your phone detect and monitor position reports from the GPS.
+ACCESS_BACKGROUND_LOCATION|Necessary on Android 10 and higher, as the backend only runs in foreground when using active mode.
 CHANGE_WIFI_STATE|Allows backend to scan for nearby WiFis.
 ACCESS_WIFI_STATE|Allows backend to access WiFi scan results.
 FOREGROUND_SERVICE|Needed so GPS can be used in active mode.